 VLPs, as a kind of nanoparticles with precisely defined three-dimensional structure, provide a large number of sites for M2e that can be accurately inserted (Rodriguez-Limas, Sekar, & Tyo, 2013).
 The N-terminal, C-terminal and loops are usually the prominent sites of VLPs suitable for insertion into M2e.
-However, loops are generally flexible structures and can only tolerate peptides of limited length (D. Wang et al., 2018).
-In this study, the C-terminal of Cap protein protrudes from the surface of Cap VLPs, and participates in the formation of linear and conformational neutralization epitopes, indicating that the C-terminus can be efficiently recognized by immune system (Khayat et al., 2011; Lekcharoensuk et al., 2004).
+However, loops are generally flexible structures and can only tolerate peptides of limited length (Wang et al., 2018).
+In this study, the N-terminal of the Cap protein is located inside the VLPs, which is difficult to be recognized by BCR and is not suitable for displaying B cell epitopes.
+On the contrary, the C-terminal of Cap protein protrudes from the surface of Cap VLPs, and participates in the formation of linear and conformational neutralization epitopes, indicating that the C-terminus can be efficiently recognized by immune system (Khayat et al., 2011; Lekcharoensuk et al., 2004).
 Therefore, it can be utilized as an insertion site for multiple copies of M2e.
-Results showed that the M2e which near the C-terminal induced higher levels of species-specific anti-M2e antibodies.
-It was because the immune system efficiently recognized the C-terminal of Cap protein, thereby efficiently recognizing adjacent M2e.
-The level of species-specific anti-M2e antibodies induced by two M2e that away from the C-terminal are low and there no significant difference.
-This is due to the indefinite spatial conformation of M2e and the wobble of the flexible link leading to the decline of the immune system's recognition ability.